siddharthparmar7/ski-day-count-react-redux./README.md

 # Author: Siddharth Parmar
-# Project: Sky Day Count using React and Redux
+# Project: Ski Day Count using React and Redux

 # Instructions:
 - clone this project and open your terminal from that dir.